 By the end of the Institute, successful participants will be able to:

 - develop an effective search strategy to find research articles for their RTL projects

 - design an RTL project to address their research question(s)

 - complete a research ethics protocol

 - identify appropriate conferences and peer reviewed publications to mobilize their findings.

-Instructors, Librarians, Archivists, and Graduate Students interested in RTL.
+Instructors, librarians, and archivists interested in RTL.

 - Login to CareerCentral using your Western username and password.

 - Go to the Centre for Teaching and Learning section and select Event Calendar.